tchambard/take-home-test/README.md

 - I changed the way to generate seeds to be more efficient with data generation.

-#### Step 2: listening events with websocket
+#### Step 2: listening live db events insertion and expose serverless websocket

 I first tried to use SSE mechanism, but I didn't found lot of documentation about lambda and SSE...
+So I decide to go on websocket topic...

 After multiple investigation to use a classic solution (pg trigger + function + client.listen) to listen inserted events in `event` table.
 I finally used supabase client (I'm not really ok with that !) to be able to listen db changes.